pranam-gf/CFA_MCQ_REPRODUCER/README.md

 ## Configuration

 -   **Model Selection:** Edit `ALL_MODEL_CONFIGS` in `src/config.py` to add, remove, or modify LLM configurations.
+-   **Prompt Templates:** Modify prompt templates in `src/prompts.py` to experiment with different phrasings for the LLMs.
 -   **Paths:** File and directory paths are also defined in `src/config.py` and are relative to the project root.

 ## TODO / Next Steps for Porting Code